valet-customers/labs/azure_devops/valet-audit-lab.md

 # Audit Azure DevOps pipelines using the Valet audit command
-In this lab, you will use Valet to `audit` Azure DevOps pipelines in an Azure DevOps project.
-The `audit` subcommand can be used to scan a CI server and output a summary of the current pipelines.
-This summary can then be used to plan timelines for migrating to GitHub Actions.
+In this lab, you will use Valet to `audit` an Azure DevOps organization.
+The `audit` command can be used to scan a CI server and output a summary of the current pipelines.
+This summary can then be used to plan the timeline and effort required to migrate to GitHub Actions.

 - [Prerequisites](#prerequisites)
 - [Perform an audit](#perform-an-audit)